dec4234/sandstone/README.md

 ## TODO
 The actual TODO list is massive, but here are the current focuses of the project.
 Main priorities are listed first.

-- [ ] Figure out what to do with packets and begin implementing a full version
+- [x] Figure out what to do with packets and begin implementing a full version
+  - [ ] Deserialize given standard info tests
 - [ ] Begin basic login procedure handler?
 - [ ] Compression support
 - [ ] Encryption support